devite-io/nuxt-sanity/README.md

 npx nuxi module add @devite/nuxt-sanity
 ```

 That's it!
-You can now use data from Sanity in your Nuxt app ✨
+You can now use Sanity with your Nuxt app ✨

 ## Contribution